facebookresearch/schedule_free/README.md

 Tail averaging approaches such as Stochastic Weight Averaging (Izmailov et al., 2018) and LAtest Weight Averaging (Kaddour, 2022; Sanyal et al., 2023) combine averaging with large or cyclic learning rates.
 They still require the use of a schedule, introduce additional hyper-parameters to tune, and require additional memory compared to our technique.
 It is also possible to use SWA and LAWA on top of our approach, potentially giving further gains.

-Portes Et.
-Al. (2022) use cyclic learning rate schedules with increasing cycle periods to give a method that explores multiple points along the Pareto frontier of training time vs eval performance.
+Portes et al. (2022) use cyclic learning rate schedules with increasing cycle periods to give a method that explores multiple points along the Pareto frontier of training time vs eval performance.
 Each point at the end of a cycle is an approximation to the model from a tuned schedule ending at that time.
 Our method gives the entire frontier, rather than just a few points along the path.

 Exponential moving averages (EMA) of the iterate sequence are used in the popular Lookahead optimizer (Zhang et al., 2019).
 The Lookahead method can be seen as the EMA version of primal averaging, just as exponential weight averaging is the EMA version of Polyak-Ruppert averaging.
 Our extra interpolation step can potentially be used in combination with the lookahead optimizer also.